Post-Christmas Cleanup: Advice and Tips

 Where is the dirtiest and messiest place?
 Probably the kitchen, we’d think.
 Start cleaning the kitchen – begin by washing all the dishes.
 After you washed them, place them in the right cabinets.
 Then start cleaning the cooker, first the stoves and then the oven.
 Wipe all surfaces to remove grease and stains.

 Check the dining area and living for any carpet stains.
+In case you feel it is hard o do, consider hiring deep carpet cleaning London.
 The stains can similarly be seen on other flooring types.
 Clean it immediately!
 The longer stains remain, the harder it is to remove them.
 Apply a mixture of warm water and dishwashing liquid immediately to remove stains.

 Clean your fridge